stadium-software/repeater-datagrid/README.md

 ![](images/InitialisePageScript.png)

 ### "Initialise" Page Script
-Add a page script that will contain the following actions:
+The "Initialise" script that will contain the following actions:

 ![](images/InitialiseScript.png)

-**Script Actions**

 1. Create a Script called "Initialise" under the page
 2. Drag the "TotalRecords" query into the script